Caritas Internationalis: Formal establishment in 1951

 The work of Caritas Catholica resumed in 1947, with the approval of the Secretariat of State.
 Two conferences were convened in Lucerne to help coordinate efforts and collaboration.
 Caritas was given a further endorsement when the Secretariat of State entrusted it with the official representation of all Catholic welfare organisations at the international level, especially at the United Nations.
 The Holy Year in 1950 saw the beginning of a union of Caritas organisations.
-Following a suggestion by Monsignor Montini, then Substitute Secretary of State and later Pope Paul VI, a study week, with participants from 22 countries, was held in Rome to examine the problems of Christian Caritas work.
+Following a suggestion by Monsignor Giovanni Montini, then Substitute Secretary of State and later Pope Paul VI, a study week, with participants from 22 countries, was held in Rome to examine the problems of Christian Caritas work.
 As a result, the decision was made to set up an "International Conference of Catholic Charities".